Regulate license plate readers: Police tech is ripe for due process violations

 Developed about 10 years ago, the popularity of license plate readers has been rising in the past two years.
 They have been deployed by the hundreds across Pennsylvania and by the thousands across the country, according to the Electronic Frontier Foundation, a digital privacy nonprofit.

 License plate readers are typically mounted in police cars or on stationary objects like bridges or road signs.
 They use high-speed cameras to capture thousands of license plates per minute.
 The readers automatically run each plate through a state database, checking for violations or warrants related to the vehicle.
-Police officers are alerted to such matters as an unpaid fine to outstanding warrants.
+Police officers are alerted to matters such as an unpaid fine or outstanding warrants.

 Where is the due process?
 Historically, police need probable cause to pull over a person and to run a check on his or her plates.